John Paul Jones (film): Reception

 Bosley Crowther of The New York Times wrote the film was "an unexciting picture, so far as dramatic action is concerned, and utterly unexpressive of the recorded nature and character of John Paul Jones."
 He was dismissive of Stack's performance noting his portrayal was "as though he were a slightly dull but talkative member of a conservative gentleman's club".
-Variety was similarly critical, noting the film "could be shortened drastically and tightened to give it better pace and emphasis.
+James Powers of Variety was similarly critical, noting the film "could be shortened drastically and tightened to give it better pace and emphasis.
 The strong portions would then show to better advantage and eliminate the drag of unnecessary plotting."
-Also, the magazine felt the depicted historical figures "tended to be stiff or unbelievable" because the film "doesn't get much fire-power into the characters.
+Powers also felt the depicted historical figures "tended to be stiff or unbelievable" because the film "doesn't get much fire-power into the characters.
 They end, as they begin, as historical personages rather than human being."
 Harrison's Reports wrote the film "is excellent from the production point of view.
 It is, however, only moderately satisfying as an entertainment, for it is handicapped by a script that is something less than inspiring."

 The film was a box office failure, losing $5 million.
 Bronston, however, managed to raise financing from many of the same investors, notably Pierre S. du Pont III, for his later features.